How does the lottery work

 Q: Who is running/managing THE LOCAL LOTTO for the Harrogate District?

 A: THE LOCAL LOTTO for the Harrogate District has been established by Harrogate Borough Council under the terms of a Local Authority Lottery.
 THE LOCAL LOTTO for the Harrogate District has now been incorporated into THE LOCAL FUND for the Harrogate District project.
-This is a three way partnership between Harrogate Borough Council (the Council), Harrogate and Ripon Centres for Voluntary Service and Two Ridings Community Foundation.
+This is a three way partnership between North Yorkshire Council (the Council), Harrogate and Ripon Centres for Voluntary Service and Two Ridings Community Foundation.

 The project group is responsible for the establishment of THE LOCAL FUND for the Harrogate District, which is a programme of grant funding available to local voluntary and community groups and organisations through a grant application process.